13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 KEYNOTE: Unifying health data in the UK

-Speaker: Cathie Sudlow, Chief Scientist and Deputy Director, Health Data Research UK
+Speaker: Prof. Cathie Sudlow, Chief Scientist and Deputy Director, Health Data Research UK

 PANEL DISCUSSION: How does the diabetes research community get people living with diabetes what they need?